Kleine Brogel Air Base: History

-The base has been subject to much political controversy, because of US nuclear weapons being stored in the facility by the United States Air Force (USAF), but never recognized officially by the Belgian government.
+In March 1945, Kleine Brogel airbase was established and the next months the first fighter squadrons arrived.
+As the decades progressed newer fighters arrived, F-104 fighters in the 1960s and F-16 fighter aircraft in the 1980s.
+It was one of the many important air bases in Western Europe, that helped establish air defense in Belgium.
+From around 1950 to 1990, the Cold War created a tense defense environment.
+The basic idea was each side stockpiled nuclear weapons intimidate the other side and, thus prevent a war from occurring.
+KB was one of the bases on Quick Reaction Alert.
+At some points there was some discussion about the NATO nuclear weapons at times being stored in the facility by the United States Air Force (USAF) in conjunction with military as overseen by the Belgian government.
+Like any possible nuclear facility the base has a high degree of attention paid to it, due to the seriousness of such devices.
 Under the NATO nuclear sharing arrangement, these nuclear bombs would require an actual dual key system, which would imply the simultaneous authorizations of Belgium and the United States, before any action is taken.
 Should that be the case, Kleine Brogel Air Base would be the only location in Belgium with nuclear weapons.
 According to the press, Eastern European Member States of NATO resisted the withdrawal of the "shared" nuclear bombs in Europe, fearing that it would show a weakening of the US commitment to defend the European Union against Russian aggression.